-During the first quarter of 2009, the deterioration in the global economy that began in 2008, continued to have significant negative impact on the demand for ATE.
+During the first half of 2009, the deterioration in the global economy that began in 2008, continued to have significant negative impact on the demand for ATE.
 While all of our product segments experienced declines in the demand for their products during these periods, some experienced greater reductions in demand than others.
 The declines in bookings between the first quarter and the fourth quarter of 2008 were 73% in the Mechanical Products segment and 85% in the Electrical Products segment.
 These declines continued into the first quarter of 2009, with Mechanical Products and Electrical Products segment's bookings down 79% and 93%, respectively, from the first quarter of 2008 or 24% and 48%, respectively, from the fourth quarter of 2008 to the first quarter of 2009.
-We believe the significant declines in the bookings of both of these segments is due to the reduction in demand for ATE resulting from falling ATE utilization rates at our customers, who have experienced weakened demand for their products due to the global economic recession.
+We believe the significant declines in the bookings of both of these segments is due to the reduction in demand for ATE resulting from falling ATE utilization rates at our customers, who have experienced weakened demand for their products due t o the global economic recession.
+While we presently see some positive indicators in both our Mechanical Products and our Electrical Products segments and while our bookings for the second quarter of 2009 in these segments increased 90% and 25%, respectively, as compared to the first quarter of 2009, our net revenues in both of these segments are still at levels that are significantly lower than those experienced in the comparable period in 2008.
+Consequently, we remain focused on methods to reduce both our operating losses and our cash burn.

 Our Thermal Products (formerly known as Temperature Management) segment experienced increased bookings in the first half of 2008 and then reduced bookings in the second half of the year.
 The fourth quarter 2008 bookings for the Thermal Products segment, adjusted to eliminate the impact of the acquisition of Sigma Systems which was acquired in October 2008, declined 39% from the second quarter of 2008.
 This trend continued into the first quarter of 2009, with Thermal Products segment bookings, adjusted to eliminate the impact of Sigma, down 68% from the second quarter of 2008.
 We believe the lower level of declines experienced by the Thermal Products segment reflect the diversification of industries outside semiconductor served by the Thermal Products segment.
+However, while we have experienced the aforementioned increases in bookings in our other two segments during the second quarter of 2009 as compared to the first quarter of the year, total bookings for our Thermal Products segment, declined 9% during the second quarter of 2009 as compared to the first quarter of the year.
+The decline in bookings in the first half of 2009 in our Thermal Products segment impacted both their semiconductor and non-semiconductor bookings, although the decline in the non-semiconductor bookings exceeded the decline in the semiconductor bookings.
+In the second quarter of 2009, our Thermal Products segment's semiconductor bookings increased over the level achieved in the first quarter, while its non-semiconductor bookings declined significantly from the level achieved in the first quarter.
+We believe this trend reflects that many of our non-semiconductor customers are continuing to see declines in demand resulting from the global economic recession, while many of our semiconductor customers are seeing growth in demand.